Greene CATS Public Transit

 - All vehicles meet ADA accessibility guidelines.

 - We connect to Montgomery County's Public Transit system, Greater Dayton RTA.

-- No service on Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day, or New Year's Day.
+- No service on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, or Christmas Day.

 - Limited service on other major holidays.